Autonomous human transport

 So how much thrust is required?
 There should be enough thrust to lift the quadcopter itself with extra payload (being the person).
 As a basic estimate I took, 55 Lbs frame, 55 Lbs electrical components plus batteries and 132 Lbs payload.
 This means that we should have enough thrust to lift 243 Lbs.
 There are many formulas that calculate static thrust.
 Equation 1 relates static thrust in pounds with propeller speed and diameter in inch .
 Equations 2 defines the power in Watts that is required to generate that thrust.
 In addition the propeller pitch in inch is required.

-The thrust T_c and power P_c constants are empirically measured, they depend on weather conditions propeller and engine design.
+The thrust and power constants are empirically measured, they depend on weather conditions propeller and engine design.

 To determine how many RPM the engine can generate we have to look at the propeller design.
 It has a diameter of 20 inch and pitch of 13 inch.